 |Safe © Rob Pongsajapan (CC BY 2.0) via Flickr|

 Planning ahead will rarely let you down.
-Invest smart, and you can hang out at the senior center without ever having to yell out "Bingo!" and still have a nice nest egg in your golden years.
+Invest wisely, and you can hang out at the senior center with a nice nest egg in your golden years.